DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 ```python
 config_path = '/thefulloutputpath/config.yaml'
 ```
- - just be mindful of the formatting for Windows vs. Unix, see below.
+ - just be mindful of the formatting for Windows vs. Unix, see above.

 This set of arguments will create a project directory with the name **Name of the project+name of the experimenter+date of creation of the project** in the **Working directory** and creates the symbolic links to videos in the **videos** directory.
 The project directory will have subdirectories: **dlc-models**, **labeled-data**, **training-datasets**, and **videos**.
 All the outputs generated during the course of a project will be stored in one of these subdirectories, thus allowing each project to be curated in separation from other projects.
 The purpose of the subdirectories is as follows: